-And both care and learning are key in a world where hate crimes and violence toward our AAPI communities have increased, and the need to stand in solidarity with our communities of color is more important than ever.
+And both care and learning are key in a world where hate crimes and violence toward our AAPI communities is still very real, and the need to stand in solidarity with our communities of color is more important than ever.
 Asian Restaurant Week provides the perfect opportunity to learn, grow and show our support.

 That means making a conserted effort to dedicate a percentage of your spending to support AAPI-owned restaurants, as well as taking the time to learn, grow and appreciate their contributions to our community.

 Amplify your efforts by sharing your favorite dishes from Asian Restaurant Week on social media using #AsianRestaurantWeekMKE